corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{% /tab %}}
 {{< /tabs >}}

 This contract has no verification logic and should only be used for testing purposes.
-The state itself has a `testField` property defined for JSON representation and when constructing query.
+The state itself has a `testField` property defined for JSON representation and constructing queries.

 To represent a state as a JSON string, use `ContractStateVaultJsonFactory` and do the following: